CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 #### Building Use

-While demand for building permits grew between 2019 and 2021, there were several shifts in the types of buildings that were being constructed.
+While demand for building permits grew between 2019 and 2021, there were several shifts in the types of buildings that were being planned.

 While permits relating to commercial and public buildings decreased, both industrial and domestic builds experienced sustained growth overall across the three year period.
 Perhaps surprisingly, hospital and healthcare building permits also decreased across the period.